km-demo/dummy-repo/readme.md

-This is the first commit.
+This is the first commit, with a new addition from the branch.

 This is the second commit.